Tung Oil vs Linseed Oil (What’s The Main Difference?)

 Application

-Tung oil is easier to apply than Linseed oil.
-That’s because it has a thinner flow that is easier to control and dries faster, so you can re-coat it quicker.
-On the other hand, Linseed oil has a thicker flow that is harder to control and takes longer to dry.
+Tung oil is easier to apply than Linseed oil as it has a thinner viscosity that doesn’t leave brush marks behind, and dries faster.
+Linseed oil has a thicker viscosity that is hard to control and takes longer to dry.

 Cleaning and Maintenance